Spark plug: Tip protrusion

-The left and right plug are identical in threading, electrodes, tip protrusion, and heat range.
+The left and centre plugs are identical in threading, electrodes, tip protrusion, and heat range.
 The centre plug is a compact variant, with smaller hex and porcelain portions outside the head, to be used where space is limited.
 The rightmost plug has a longer threaded portion, to be used in a thicker cylinder head.

 The length of the threaded portion of the plug should be closely matched to the thickness of the head.
 If a plug extends too far into the combustion chamber, it may be struck by the piston, damaging the engine internally.
 Less dramatically, if the threads of the plug extend into the combustion chamber, the sharp edges of the threads act as point sources of heat which may cause pre-ignition; in addition, deposits which form between the exposed threads may make it difficult to remove the plugs, even damaging the threads on aluminium heads in the process of removal.

 The protrusion of the tip into the chamber also affects plug performance, however; the more centrally located the spark gap is, generally the better the ignition of the air-fuel mixture will be, although experts believe the process is more complex and dependent on combustion chamber shape.
 On the other hand, if an engine is "burning oil", the excess oil leaking into the combustion chamber tends to foul the plug tip and inhibit the spark; in such cases, a plug with less protrusion than the engine would normally call for often collects less fouling and performs better, for a longer period.
 Special "anti-fouling" adapters are sold which fit between the plug and the head to reduce the protrusion of the plug for just this reason, on older engines with severe oil burning problems; this will cause the ignition of the fuel-air mixture to be less effective, but in such cases, this is of lesser significance.